-Thus, in this example, the total contribution of these developers grows SUB-LINEARLY as a function of the size $n$ of the group, with exponent $1-\alpha$.
+Thus, in this example, the total contributions of these developers grow sub-linearly as a function of group size $n$, with exponent $1-\alpha$.
 Let us illustrate this demonstration by a numerical example, showing that the sublinear effect is clearly visible even for small team sizes.
 Let us assume that $N=10$ and $\alpha =1/2$.
 For $n=5$ developers, the total number of commits is $32$.
 For $n=25$, the total contribution is equal to $86$ commits, which is 2.7 times that for the team of 5 developers (and not 5 times more).
 Note that for the team of $25$ developers, the first contributor makes 10 commits and the last one contributes $2$ commits.
 We believe Scholtes et al. made a very common confusion between absolute numbers and scaling properties.
-More generally, in the field of fractals, this error is also often found in the literature that confuses the fact that the fractal dimension (here, the scaling exponent) tells nothing (or very little) about the density (here, the commits).
+More generally, in the field of fractals, this error is also often found in the literature that confuses the fact that the fractal dimension (here, the scaling exponent) tells nothing (or very little) about the density (here, the number of commits per developer).\\